 The owners also created a private sanctuary for numerous animals from around the world.
 As early as 1895, they formed a bird sanctuary for the endangered egret.
 Today, the island is home to an extensive population during their migration.

-Numerous endangered plants now thrive there, as well.
-These include varieties of camellias, azaleas, and even Egyptian papyrus sedge.
+Numerous endangered plants now thrive there as well including varieties of camellias, azaleas, and even Egyptian papyrus sedge.